codesanook/Codesanook.SqlGenerator/README.md

 .\Export-SqlQuery.ps1
 ```

-Check if you have a script.sql that constains multiple insert statements.
+Check if you have a script.sql that contains multiple insert statements.

 # Examples